strongloop/strongloop.com2/_posts/2018-06-05-loopback4-may-2018-milestone.md

 We started LoopBack 4 with the desire to improve all aspects of application development.
 One of the pain points in LoopBack 3.x was composition of Express middleware handlers, which we decided to address by rolling out a different design based on [Sequence](http://loopback.io/doc/en/lb4/Sequence.html) of actions.
 As time progressed, we realized we would have to end up 'reinventing the wheel' with frequently used middleware like CORS with our own Sequence-friendly version.
 Instead, we decided to step back and keep using the vast ecosystem of existing Express middleware.

-Once we decided to use Express as our low-level HTTP framework, many options to simplify our code opened to us.
+Once we decided to use Express as our low-level HTTP framework, many options to simplify our code opened up.

 In this milestone, we made the following changes (primarily in the REST layer):

 Internally, we upgraded from Node.js core ServerRequest/ServerResponse objects to Express.js Request/Response objects.
-This simplifies integration with Express middleware and relieves us from the responsibility of parsing URL into path, query string, etc. See https://github.com/strongloop/loopback-next/pull/1326.
+This simplifies integration with Express middleware and relieves us from the responsibility of parsing URL into path, query string, etc. See issue [#1326](https://github.com/strongloop/loopback-next/pull/1326).
 As a result, we can mount CORS middleware properly with no need to invoke its handler function directly as we were doing before.
-See https://github.com/strongloop/loopback-next/pull/1338
+See issue [#1338](https://github.com/strongloop/loopback-next/pull/1338).

 We find Express handler signature `(request, response, next)` as rather limiting, because any additional context must be stored in request properties.
 We like Koa's design better, where a single context object is passed around, since we already have a per-request context object used for dependency injection.
-In https://github.com/strongloop/loopback-next/pull/1316, we reworked the internal routing as well as the public API of sequence actions to use a `{request,response}` context object instead of a pair of `(request, response)` arguments.
+In [#1316](https://github.com/strongloop/loopback-next/pull/1316), we reworked the internal routing as well as the public API of sequence actions to use a `{request,response}` context object instead of a pair of `(request, response)` arguments.

 Some of these changes are not backwards compatible.
 Application and extensions must be updated if they use any of the following: